77zv/EconomicNewsBot-acme/apps/news-worker/README.md

 The news-worker is a separate application in the monorepo that handles:
 - Fetching news events from external APIs
 - Storing events in the database
-- Monitoring for actual value releases
+- Processing user-created news schedules
-- Sending alerts to configured Discord channels
+- Sending real-time alerts to configured Discord channels

 ## Architecture